dimkr/nss-tls/README.md

 Also, nss-tlsd is capable of using multiple DoH servers, with a deterministic algorithm that chooses which server to use to resolve a domain.
 This way, no DoH server can track the user's entire browsing history.

-To avoid bloat, duplicate effort and potential remotely-exploitable vulnerabilities, nss-tlsd use the libc API for building DNS queries and parsing responses, instead of implementing its own parser.
+To avoid bloat, duplicate effort and potential remotely-exploitable vulnerabilities, nss-tlsd uses the libc API for building DNS queries and parsing responses, instead of implementing its own parser.

 ## Dependencies